 Add Multimedia to Interactive Digital Notebooks!

-Students need to be able to explore these links at their own pace and learn to take notes that will then be used to supply needed information in the Interactive Digital Notebook.
+Let students explore these links at their own pace and learn to take notes.
+The student then uses the notes to supply needed information in the Interactive Digital Notebook.
 On another note, this is an excellent practice for the SBAC and PARCC which can contain video and audio links the student would need to use to answer questions or complete a task!
 As you can see from this example from my Desert Adaptations Interactive Digital Notebook, students can watch a linked video about Gila Monsters.

 Are you Ready to Read Part 2?